Annette Estes, Ph.D.

 Robin received her M.Ed. in Special Education with an emphasis in Applied Behavior Analysis from the University of Washington.
-She has provided services for individuals with autism and related disorders since 2009.
+She has provided services for individuals with autism and related conditions since 2009.

-Prior to joining the UW team, Robin was selected through the Australian Aid Development Program to travel to Vanuatu and develop an early intervention program for the Vanuatu Society for People with Disabilities and serve as a consultant to the Vanuatu Ministry of Education.
-She has also provided ABA services in her home town of Sydney, Australia, the San Francisco Bay Area, and Seattle.
+Prior to joining the UW team, Robin was selected through the Australian Aid Development Program to travel to Vanuatu and develop an early intervention program for the Vanuatu Society for People with Disability and serve as a consultant to the Vanuatu Ministry of Education.
+She has also provided services to children with autism in her hometown of Sydney, Australia, the San Francisco Bay Area, and Seattle.

 Charu Gupta, M.Ed., BCBA